 See my events page for upcoming shows and workshops.
 Some are in conjunction with a hotel or resort where guests can stay and paint.
 Feel free to invite me to teach at a warm winter location.
 Mentoring painters, jurying shows, demonstrating painting and speaking on the creative process all interest me.
 You can sign up for my “Painting of the Week” blog where I tell the story of a painting and describe something specific about the painting process.
 Please feel free to sign up to receive my newsletters there.

 The Fargo artist’s neo-impressionist paintings have been displayed and critically acclaimed at numerous national exhibitions since 1991, and her original works and giclée reproductions have been widely celebrated and published.
-Because of the positive and healing nature of her work, many of her watercolor paintings are displayed in medical institutions and businesses throughout the country.
+Collectors often mention the beautiful color and the positive and healing nature of her work.

-Ellen is a signature member in the Transparent Watercolor Society of America, The Red River Watercolor Society, The Watercolor Society of Alabama, and Watercolor West.
+Ellen is a signature member of the Transparent Watercolor Society of America, the Red River Watercolor Society, the Watercolor Society of Alabama, and Watercolor West.